luispedro/milk/README.rst

 Machine Learning in Python
 --------------------------

 Milk is a machine learning toolkit in Python.

-Its focus is on supervised classification and on enabling medium scale learning (defined as data that barely fits in main memory).
+Its focus is on supervised classification with several classifiers available:

-milk wraps libsvm in a Pythonic way (the models learned have weight arrays that are accessible from Python directly, the models are pickle()able, you can pass any Python function as a kernel,....)

-It also supports k-means clustering with an implementation that is careful not to use too much memory (if your dataset fits into memory, milk can cluster it).

-It does not have its own file format or in-memory format, which I consider a feature as it works on numpy arrays directly (or anything that is convertible to a numpy-array) without forcing you to copy memory around.
-For SVMs, you can even just use any datatype if you have your own kernel function.
+SVMs (based on libsvm), k-NN, random forests, decision trees.
+It also performs feature selection.
+These classifiers can be combined in many ways to form different classification systems.

+For unsupervised learning, milk supports k-means clustering and affinity propagation.

+Milk is flexible about its inputs.
+It optimised for numpy arrays, but can often handle anything (for example, for SVMs, you can use any dataype and any kernel and it does the right thing).

+There is a strong emphasis on speed and low memory usage.
+Therefore, most of the performance sensitive code is in C++.
+This is behind Python-based interfaces for convenience.

 New in 0.3.4
 ------------